jumski/blog-backend/README.md

 # Emberapp

-This is a backend application for [jumski/blog-frontend](https://github.com/jumski/blog-frontend).
+This is a simple rails blog app, that serves as an API for writing training EmberJS applications.

 ## Starting up